 We at ALTA Estate Planning Services have written and copyrighted our own versions of trusts.
 This provides you with three (3) huge benefits:

-1. The costs are lower because we do not have to pay a license fee for the use of another proprietary’s work.
-This cost savings is past along to you.
+- The costs are lower because we do not have to pay a license fee for the use of another proprietary’s work.
+This cost savings is passed along to you.

 How long does it take to get a living trust?